- How to Identify Cash App Scams

-- Only respond to messages coming from the official Cash App social media or email accounts.
+- Only respond to messages from the official Cash App social media or email accounts.

 - Don't enter sweepstakes competitions that aren't from the official Cash App social media accounts.

-- Don’t transfer money to someone first to claim a prize or money.
+- Don't transfer money to someone first to win cash prizes.

 - Don't click on any links in emails you receive from Cash App that look sketchy.